The following are commonly asked questions and answers about the Healthy Pastors, Healthy Congregations program.

 How much money in grants can I qualify for?

 Eligible pastors who complete Healthy Pastors, Healthy Congregations qualify to receive a grant of up to $10,000 for debt reduction or retirement savings.
-If the pastor has educational debt, the pastor also may receive a Minister Educational Debt Assistance Grant, for a combined total of up to $25,000 in debt relief.
+If the pastor has educational debt, the pastor also may receive a Minister Educational Debt Assistance Grant (before or after participating in Healthy Pastors, Healthy Congregations, but not concurrently), for a combined total of up to $25,000 in debt relief.

 What can I do with the grant money?